 Dementia comprises several forms — the most common being Alzheimer’s disease — is an illness which results in a deterioration of cognitive capacity and function beyond what is expect from the normal ageing process.
 It can occur either in a chronic or progressive form.
 It affects several cognitive functions including memory, comprehension, judgement, language and learning capacity.

-The visualization shows dementia death rates, expressed as the number of dementia deaths per year per 100,000 individuals.
+In the map we see death rates from dementia across the world.
 Note that these rates have been age-standardized which aims to correct for differences in the age structure of a population (which are different between countries and change over time).
 This therefore allows us to compare the likelihood that any given individual will die from dementia across countries and through time.

 Across most countries, the death rate from dementia-related illness is below 55 per 100,000 individuals.
 Dementia rates in some countries have changed slightly since 1990, but significantly less so than other disease burdens.